 A Person Is Falsely Imprisoned When That Person Is Totally Deprived of Liberty Without Lawful Reason.
 Physical Force Is Unnecessary.
 A Threat of Physical Force or Reasonable Fear of Physical Force Is Enough.

-Often misunderstood and confused with the criminal law term known as false arrest, false imprisonment is a cause of action in civil law that arises from the total imprisonment of a person who is held, physically or otherwise, against the will of that person.
-Essentially, where a person is fully deprived of freedom of movement as liberty, without consent and without a proper justification, a false imprisonment is said to occur.
+The tort of false imprisonment is a cause of action in civil law that occurs when a person is held, physically or otherwise, against the will and consent of the person.
+False imprisonment is often confused with false arrest which is a criminal law concept.
+Generally, in civil law, a false imprisonment occurs when a person is fully deprived of freedom of movement as liberty, without consent and without a legally proper reason.

 Specifically, the elements required for proof in a false imprisonment case were detailed thoroughly within Kovacs v.
 Ontario Jockey Club, 1995 CanLII 7397 as:

 The first issue is whether there has been false imprisonment.
 The tort of false imprisonment and its rationale have been summarized in this way:

 The action for false imprisonment protects the interest in freedom from physical restraint and coercion against the wrong of intentionally and without lawful justification subjecting another to a total restraint of movement by either actively causing his confinement or preventing him from exercising his privilege of leaving the place in which he is.

 (Fleming, Law of Torts, 8th ed.
 (Sydney: Law Book Co.
 Ltd., 1992) at p.
 27.)